hummingbot/hummingbot/documentation/docs/operation/performance-history.md

 # Performance History

-<Callout
-  type="info"
+!!! info
-  body="The screenshots shown in this document are based on testing and for illustrative purposes only."
+    The screenshots shown in this document are based on testing and for illustrative purposes only.
-/>

 ## History Command